PierreSenellart/provsql/doc/provsql.md

 * EXCEPT of SELECT queries
 * VALUES() literal tables (assumed to have no provenance)
 * aggregation on the final query
+* simple update operations (INSERT, DELETE, UPDATE), if the option `provsql.update_provenance` is set

 ## Docker container